Andrew Orlowski: Writings on techno-utopianism

 Orlowski is a frequent writer on techno-utopianism.
 Concerning the political influence of Google, Orlowski has said: "The web is a secular religion at the moment and politicians go to pray at events like the Google Zeitgeist conference.
 Any politician who wants to brand himself as a forward-looking person will get himself photographed with the Google boys. [...]
 It's the big regulatory issue of the next 10 years: how politicians deal with Google.
 If the web is as important as the politicians say, it seems odd that one company sets the price and defines the terms of business."

 Commenting on the vision of the technological singularity, a future time when people and machines would combine to form a new superintelligence, and at least a part of humanity might overcome biological limitations like death and disease, he has stated that "The Singularity is not the great vision for society that Lenin had or Milton Friedman might have.
 It is rich people building a lifeboat and getting off the ship."

 In December 2004, Orlowski was invited to a discussion panel on techno-utopianism at Harvard Law School's Berkman Center for Internet and Society.
 He was Assistant Producer of Adam Curtis' 2011 BBC TV series on techno-utopianism, All Watched Over By Machines of Loving Grace.

 Criticism of English Wikipedia

 Since the 2000s, Orlowski has criticized the English Wikipedia.
 In 2004, he approvingly quoted a Register reader who had called Wikipedia enthusiasts "the Khmer Rouge in diapers".
 Writing about Wikipedia in 2005, he observed: "Readability, which wasn't great to begin with, has plummeted.
 Formerly coherent and reasonably accurate articles in the technical section have gotten worse as they've gotten longer."
 In a 2005 BBC article, Bill Thompson said Orlowski was "scathing in his dismissal of the site as a cult-like organisation where faith triumphs rationality, and even suggests we look at English Wikipedia as 'a massively scalable, online role-playing game' where 'players can assume fictional online identities and many "editors" do just that'."
-As a columnist for The Daily Telegraph, Orlowski has criticised Wikimedia Foundation fundraising, arguing that the organisation has far more money than its desperate-sounding appeals make people believe.
+As a columnist for The Daily Telegraph, Orlowski has criticised Wikimedia Foundation fundraising, arguing that the organisation has far more money than its appeals make people believe.